SwagDevOps/aldine/README.md

 ## Aliasing

-Commands provided by the package can be aliased (to be more semantic), as the following __example__:
+LaTeX commands provided by the package can be aliased (to be more semantic), as the following __example__:

 ```latex
 % aldine --------------------------------------------------------------